-The Company recognizes loss allowances for expected credit loss on financial assets measured at amortized cost (including accounts receivable) and contract assets.
+The Company recognizes loss allowances for expected credit loss on financial assets measured at amortized cost (including accounts receivable).

-The loss allowance for accounts receivable and contract assets are measured at an amount equal to lifetime expected credit losses.
+The loss allowance for accounts receivable is measured at an amount equal to lifetime expected credit losses.
 For financial assets at amortized cost and contract assets, when the credit risk on the financial instrument has not increased significantly since initial recognition, a loss allowance is recognized at an amount equal to expected credit loss resulting from possible default events of a financial instrument within 12 months after the reporting date.
 If, on the other hand, there has been a significant increase in credit risk since initial recognition, a loss allowance is recognized at an amount equal to expected credit loss resulting from all possible default events over the expected life of a financial instrument.